 Reducing Your Number of Sexual Partners

-If you have less sexual partners, you have a lowered risk of contracting an STI.
+If you have fewer sexual partners, you have a lowered risk of contracting an STI.
 When you’re single and dating, it could be helpful to be more selective about who you have penetrative or oral sex with to decrease your chances of getting an STI.
 Being in a mutually monogamous relationship also can lower your risk of getting an STI.
 However, even if you decide to be monogamous with someone, you should both get tested before engaging in sexual activity.

 STD Partner Testing and Treatment

-A crucial part to lowering your risk of contracting an incurable STI is to be transparent with your partner.
+A crucial part of lowering your risk of contracting an incurable STI is to be transparent with your partner.
 Before engaging in any sexual activity for the first time, ask your partner these questions:

 - Do you have an STI?